“One of the hardest but best things I’ve done in my life”

 I was staying until the end.

 Myself and five others became part of Team Imagination, serving at Prendergast Vale School in Lewisham.
 My teamwork and communication skills were instantly put to the test as I was about to volunteer full-time with complete strangers (them being lovely people made it easy though!)
 We also had an impact officer who would spend Mondays and Wednesdays with us and was available via phone on Tuesdays and Thursdays.
-Our impact officer’s job is to make sure that we, as volunteer mentors, are happy, and that the leadership team in our school is satisfied with us and our impact on students.
+Our impact officer’s job is to make sure that we, as City Year Mentors, are happy, and that the leadership team in our school is satisfied with us and our impact on students.
 The six of us were assigned one year each that we would focus on, and I was assigned Year 10s.
 I knew that it would be challenging, but I am always up for a challenge.

 I was assigned 13 Year 10 students to work with on a range of issues such as safeguarding, gang affiliation, behaviour and lack of focus.
 I had to wake up at 5:30am and leave my house by 6:40am, to arrive at school for a 7:45am start.
 I am not a morning person, so waking up and staying energised for the day was one of my biggest struggles – especially during winter when I left my house in darkness and arrived home in darkness.
 The two things that pushed me everyday were the students and my team.
 They gave me a purpose, and a reason to want to get up in the morning because they reminded me that I was (and am) making a difference with every second I was volunteering.
 It started with students telling me that “they don’t need my help” to having several students approach me during break to ask me if I was going to be in their next lesson.
 It’s such a rewarding feeling to see a student’s growth and enthusiasm to learn just from having you around, especially when they started off the year trying their hardest to get rid of you!